open-source-tabletop/cadence-wargame-system/collections/_shadow-war/guardian-chapters.md

 All Guardian Chapter models count as having the **Tactical Doctrines** special rule.

+#### Squad Command

+If this model finishes its activation with 1 Command Point it may instead pass that Command Point to a friendly model within 3 inches that also has 1 Command Point remaining.
+Remove the Command Point from this model and roll a d6, on a roll of 2+ you may increase the remaining Command Points on the target friendly model.

 #### Tactical Doctrines

 If this model does not perform a Move action it may perform two Attack actions during an activation, however the second attack action must be made against the same target as the first.